-(a) Post-Service Claim
+(b) Pre-Service Claim

-(1) If a Post-Service Claim as submitted is complete, the Plan Office shall render a decision (i) within 30 days from the date the Complete Claim is received from Blue Shield or (ii) 60 days from the date the Claimant submitted the Complete Claim to Blue Shield.
-The Plan Office may extend this time period by 15 additional days, if the Claimant is notified of the need for such extension before the expiration of the initial 30-day decision period.
+(1) If a Pre-Service Claim as submitted is complete, the Plan Office shall render a decision within 15 days from the date the Complete Claim is received by the Plan.
+The Plan Office may extend this time period by 15 additional days, if the Claimant is notified of the need for such extension before the expiration of the initial 15-day decision period.
 Notification of the extension shall include the reason for the extension, an approximate decision date and other applicable notification information as required under ERISA.

-(2) If a Post-Service Claim as submitted is incomplete, the Plan Office shall notify the Claimant within 30 days of receiving the incomplete claim.
+- (2) If a Pre-Service Claim as submitted is incomplete, the Plan Office shall notify the Claimant within 15 days of receiving the incomplete claim.
 Such notice may request additional information required to render a decision on the claim and explain why such information is necessary.
-The notice will suspend the 30-day time period to render a decision.
+The notice will suspend the 15-day time period to render a decision.
 The Claimant shall be afforded 45 days to provide the requested information.
 If the requested information is not received within this time period, then the Plan Office will render a decision at the end of the 45-day period.
-If the requested information is received before the end of the 45-day period, the suspension on the time frame for decision is lifted and the Plan Office will render a decision within the time remaining of the initial 30-day period, subject to permissible extension.

-(3) If a Post-Service Claim is denied, notice of the claim decision shall be furnished promptly to the Claimant, shall be written in a manner understandable to the Claimant and shall contain applicable notification information as required under ERISA.
+If the requested information is received before the end of the 45-day period, the suspension on the time frame for decision is lifted and the Plan Office will render a decision within the time remaining of the initial 15-day period, subject to permissible extension. - (3) If the Claimant fails to follow the proper procedure for filing a Pre-Service Claim, the Claimant will be notified of the failure and the proper procedures to be followed to file a claim within 5 days after the Plan's receipt.
+Claimant may be notified orally, unless written notification is requested.
+The Claimant will receive notice if the claim or communication fails to include any of the following information: (i) the name of the specific claimant; (ii) a specific medical condition or symptom, and (iii) a specific treatment, service or product for which Plan approval is requested.